crugroup/spade/docs/key-concepts/spade-sdk/file-processor.md

 ---

 # File Processor
-An **File Processor** is a class designed receive and process an arbitrary file, and are the backbone of [Files](../file.md).
+A **File Processor** is a class designed receive and process an arbitrary file, and are the backbone of [Files](../file.md).

 The main method that defines a File Processor is `process`: